JennEYoon/learn-mldl/tasks-learn.md

    * Load data with tensor flow load datasets command.
    * Keep just 1 copy of unzipped cifar10 data on local computer, not on github.
 Too big.

+#### Present to meetup -- deeplearning.ai class1 wk2, class4 wk1.
+   * pose as alternative to cs231n